degville/docs-cloud/en/install-openstack.md

 ### [Swift proxy][charmswiftproxy]

-Swift also needs a unique identifier, best generated with the `uuid` command we used previously.
+Swift also needs a unique identifier, best generated with the `uuid` command used previously.
 The output UUID is used for the `swift-hash` value in the `wift-proxy.yaml` configuration file: